Table of Contents

 • Chemical resistance.
 Acetal has a better resistance to the effects of hot water and strong caustic solutions when compared to Delrin.

 • Temperature tolerance.
-Both acetal and Delrin are not designed to be used in high temperature applications and, as such, don’t have high temperature tolerance.
+Both acetal and Delrin are not designed to be used in high temperature applications and, as such, do not have high temperature tolerance.

 • Flexural yield strength and tensile strength.
-One of the biggest differences between the two is that Delrin does tend to have a significantly higher yield strength and tensile strength.
+One of the biggest differences between the two is that Delrin tends to have a significantly higher yield strength and tensile strength.

 As you can see, the difference in structure does lead to better properties in some areas.
 Furthermore, Delrin offers slight benefits over acetal plastics when it comes to mechanical strength.
 Despite this, Delrin shares enough in common with other acetal plastics so that they can be used interchangeably.